 You should also take logistics into account.
 Berlin is a fairly big city so if there are a few attractions you want to see that are all in the same area then try to cover them all in one go.
 This will save you time going back and forth.

-Berlin Welcome Card vs Berlin pass: which one to choose?
+Berlin Welcome Card vs Easy City Pass Berlin: which one to choose?

 Now, for the crux of the entire article.
 With your Berlin trip looming, it is time to make the decision: which card do you buy, if any at all.
 Hopefully, my analysis of the two cards above has gone some way towards showing you which card might be for you, but I will do a little summary here to bring all together.